mbland/rules_scala/README.md

     "scala_toolchains",
 )

-# Defines a default toolchain repo for the configured Scala version that
+# Defines a default toolchain repo for the configured Scala version that loads
-# loads Maven deps like the Scala compiler and standard libs.
-On production
+# Maven deps like the Scala compiler and standard libs.
+Enable other builtin
-# projects, you may consider defining a custom toolchain to use your project's
+# toolchains by setting their corresponding parameters to `True`.
+See the
+# `scala_toolchains()` docstring for all builtin toolchain configuration
-# required dependencies instead.
+# options.
 #
-# Optional builtin rules_scala toolchains may be configured by setting
-# parameters as documented in the `scala_toolchains()` docstring.
-scala_toolchains(
-    scalatest = True,
-)
+# On production projects, you may consider defining a custom toolchain to use
+# your project's required dependencies instead.
+In that case, you can omit
+# `scala_toolchains()` or explicitly set `scala = False` if you use it to
+# instantiate other builtin toolchains.
+scala_toolchains()

 scala_register_toolchains()
 ```